WildPetScience/Specification/PLAN.md

 pixels will be averaged and updated for each patch.
 Since the camera module provides a long stream of frames, it also is possible to compare each frame with a number of nearby frames in order to obtain the best pixels values.
-Both these algorithms are restricted by the frequency of frames taken by the camera and the processing speed of the Raspberry Pi.
-The speed and the quality of the resulting image are both relevant, so different algorithms will be tested on our test data set in order to choose the optimal one.
+Both methods are restricted by the frequency of frames taken by the camera and the processing power of the Raspberry Pi.
+The speed and the quality of the resulting image are both relevant, so different algorithms will be tested on our data set in order to choose the optimal one.

 ## Bruce